maximedgr/ETH-GasPrice-Fluctuation/README.md

 ps -ef | grep cron
 ```

-In the above configuration, we have scheduled the script twice.
-The first cron runs every 1 minute and the second cron also starts at the same time but waits for 30 seconds before execution.
-So the entire cycle runs every 30 seconds.

 # Front-end App
 Once installed you can setup an NGINX web server to access your front-end app.